ungleich/cdist/cdist/conf/type/__sensible_editor/man.rst

     Name or path of the editor to be selected.
     On systems other than Debian derivatives an absolute path is required.

+	It is permissible to omit this parameter if --state is absent.

 OPTIONAL PARAMETERS
 -------------------